PDW Paging Decoder Software

 DownloadThe latest PDW version can be found here:

-It has been decided recently to make PDW available as open source software.
+Since April 2013, PDW is available as open source software.
 This enables others e.g. to enhance the functionality, or to develop a Linux version.

 You can find the Github project repository here.